Chip-firing and critical groups of signed graphs: Introduction

 We next consider complete graphs.
-For the unsigned case, an extension of Cayley's Theorem \cite[Theorem 4.5.7]{Klivans} gives ${\mathcal K}(K_{n}) \cong \mathbb{Z}_{n}^{n-2}$.
-Understanding critical groups of arbitrary \emph{signed} complete graphs seems difficult in general, although we are able to compute them for a certain class.
+The critical group of the unsigned graph $K_n$ is well-known, and although understanding critical groups of arbitrary \emph{signed} complete graphs seems difficult, we are able to compute them for a certain class.
+In what follows we let $-K_n$ denote the signed complete graph with sink $q$ such that all edges not incident to $q$ have a negative sign.

-{Proposition \ref{prop:Completecrit}} \begin{prop:Completecrit} Suppose $n \geq 2$ and let $(K_{n})_\phi$ be a signed complete graph that is switching equivalent to $-K_{n}$.
+{Proposition \ref{prop:Completecrit}} \begin{prop:Completecrit} Suppose $n \geq 2$ and let $(K_{n})_\phi$ be a signed complete graph with sink $q$ that is switching equivalent to $-K_{n}$.
 Then

 \end{prop:Completecrit}